Public Librarian Resources

 More Legal Abbreviations: Search the web for: legal abbreviations

-Legal Dictionaries: Oregon Courts (OJD Style Manual) and Generally
+Style Manuals: Oregon Courts (OJD Style Manual)

 LEGAL FORMS QUESTIONS